 Strawberry Banana Split Salad

-(This recipe is one of mine I adapted, it is not low carb, but is always very well liked when I share)
+(This recipe is one of mine that I adapted; it is not low carb, but it is always very well-liked when I share.)

 Strawberry Spread on Pretzel Crackers

 - 2 cups finely chopped strawberries

 - 2 tablespoons dark brown sugar

 - Stir together strawberries, basil, brown sugar, shallot, and pepper.